 How often are you waiting for a job to bring you happiness?

 Do you believe a job is more important than love?

 Do you believe a job is more important than family?

 Have you ever thought about what might happen if you never get that dream job?

 How do you define a dream job?

-If you are waiting for a job to bring you happiness, why not launch another career to start doing that which you like to do?
+If you are waiting for a job to bring you happiness, why not launch another career on the side so you can start doing what you like to do?